-The mission of the Office of the Staff Judge Advocate is to provide legal advice to the commanders, staffs, Soldiers, and Retirees and their dependents in the six main legal disciplines for the U.S. Army: Military Justice, Administrative and Civil Law (including contract law, labor law and ethics), Legal Assistance, Claims, and Operational and Domestic Law.
+The Office of the Staff Judge Advocate provides legal advice to commanders, staffs, Soldiers, and Retirees and their dependents in the six main legal disciplines for the U.S. Army: military justice; administrative and civil law (including contract law, labor law and ethics); legal assistance; claims; and operational and domestic law.

-The Office of the Staff Judge Advocate is committed to provide legal advice and services to the command, staff and subordinate elements.
-SJA coordinates with commanders at all levels and exercises staff supervision over administration of military justice.
-SJA also provides centralized administrative support for commanders for processing of courts-martial and administrative elimination actions; operates the U.S. District Court Program for the military reservation; provides legal advice and counsel concerning military affairs, legal assistance, and procurement to authorized personnel; and processes claims both for and against the government.
+The Office of the Staff Judge Advocate is committed to providing legal advice and services to the command, staff and subordinate elements.
+OSJA coordinates with commanders at all levels and exercises staff supervision over administration of military justice.
+They also provide centralized administrative support for commanders for processing of courts-martial and administrative elimination actions; operate the U.S. District Court Program for the military reservation; provide legal advice and counsel concerning military affairs, legal assistance, and procurement to authorized personnel; and process claims both for and against the government.

-The Trial Defense Service, a separate legal section located within the Fort Rucker OSJA, advises Soldiers facing non-judicial punishment, court-martial, or administrative separation.
+Trial Defense Services, a separate legal section located within the Fort Rucker OSJA, advises Soldiers facing non-judicial punishment, court-martial, or administrative separation.